 StructureTool2D © Read Me

 StructureTool2D © is a structural analysis and learning application for beams, frames, and trusses.
-The current web interface is organized into three top tabs, A: Structure Data /Geometry, B-C: Stiffness/Slope Deflection, and D-E: Unit Load/Force Method.
+The current web interface is organized into three top tabs: A: Structure Data /Geometry, B-C: Stiffness/Slope Deflection, and D-E: Unit Load/Force Method.
 The program uses Excel-based input templates, performs analysis, and produces plots, tables, reports, and instructional output files.

 Main Interface Overview